bmondal94/Inventory-manager-android-app/README.md

-# LICENSE agreement
+# LICENSE
-  The app is completely free and open source.
+  The app is under GNU General Public License agreement.
+It is completely free and open source.